krishnaanaril/Notes/UX/UI_Design_BootCamp.md

 - Difference between Typeface and Font: Typeface is the artwork and Font is the file.
 - Typography is the decisions we take regarding a typeface.
 - Glyph is the individual element in a typeface.
+- Some communication is a non-verbal.
+Typography is an emotional communication.
+- There are three types of serif font.
+Old-style, transitional and modern.